tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 ### **23. Abilities & Attributes**

-<u>An Attribute Specialization can be changed with a Standard 15 Success Downtime action and 3 Experience Points.
-Your dice pools will vary.</u>
+An Attribute Specialization can be changed with a Standard 15 Success Downtime action and 3 Experience Points.
+Your dice pools will vary.

 Specializations: Once you reach the 5^th Dot in any Ability, you may purchase additional Specializations for 3 XP, and a 15 success Downtime